bublX/8-LAB/README.md

-In this project i have done two different exersizes.
+In this project i have done two different exercizes.

 First one is dedicated to SingleLinked lists.